 Following a public consultation between September and October 2013 and a formal notification to the European Commission and other member states, the Secretary of State confirmed MMO byelaws to protect reef features from bottom towed fishing in specified areas between 0 and 12 nautical miles in December 2013.

-The purpose of the byelaws is to protect features in 4 Sites of Community Importance (SCI).
+The purpose of the byelaws is to protect features in Marine Protected Areas.
 More information about the sites and the features being protected:

 - Margate and Long Sands European marine site (specified areas) bottom towed fishing gear

 - reefs (Sabellaria spinulosa) in the Inner Dowsing, Race Bank and North Ridge Site of Community Importance (SCI)

 - reefs (Sabellaria spinulosa) in the Haisborough, Hammond and Winterton SCI

 - reefs (bedrock) in the Start Point to Plymouth Sound and Eddystone SCI

 - reefs (bedrock) in the Land’s End and Cape Bank SCI